ADITYAVOFFICIAL/Allocer/README.md

  ## Installation
  <div>
- <p>Before running the Jupyter Notebook for the model, make sure to install the dependencies listed in the 'requirements.txt' file.</p>
+ <p>Before running the application, make sure to install the dependencies listed in the 'requirements.txt' file.</p>

    ```
    pip install -r requirements.txt